Founders' Day (Ghana)

 Founders' Day is a national public holiday observed to commemorate the contributions of all the people, notably the "Big Six" who led the struggle for Ghana's independence.
-The Founders' Day was formerly called "Founders' Day" with the letter "S" appearing after an apostrophe and it was celebrated to earmark the achievements of Osagyefo Dr. Kwame Nkrumah.
+Founders' Day was formerly called "Founder's Day" (with the letter "S" appearing after an apostrophe) and it was celebrated to commemorate the achievements of Osagyefo Dr. Kwame Nkrumah.

 Kwame Nkrumah was the first President of Ghana and a member of the "Big Six".
-He was born on 21 September, hence, the "Founders'" Day celebration on 21 September in each year in honour of his participation in the Ghanaian movement for independence from British colonial rule.
+He was born on 21 September, hence Founders' Day being celebrated on 21 September each year in honour of his participation in the Ghanaian movement for independence from British colonial rule.
 Other members of the "Big Six" were Edward Akufo-Addo, Joseph Boakye Danquah, Emmanuel Obetsebi-Lamptey, William Ofori Atta, and Ebenezer Ako-Adjei.
-There were several thoughts and realizations of the leaders of the Present President Akufo Addo's regime that other members of the "Big Six" who were part of the struggles for Ghana's independence must be honour as part of the celebration.

-Notably includes major assertions from former member and speaker of parliament, Aaron Mike Oquaye, citing the earlier celebrated founder's day as palpably false.
-The name was changed from "Founder's Day" to "Founders' Day".
-Meaning that the word is plural to include other member of the "Big Six" as part of Ghana's "Founder's Day" celebration and in honour of them.
+During Nana Akufo-Addo's presidency, several prominent members of his government suggested that other members of the "Big Six" who were part of the struggle for Ghana's independence should also be honoured in the celebration.
+Notably, this included strong statements made by the former speaker of parliament, Aaron Mike Oquaye, who said that it was "palpably false" to claim that Nkrumah was the founder of Ghana.
+As a result, the name was changed from "Founder's Day" to "Founders' Day" – making the word plural to honour the other members of the "Big Six", and include them in the Founders' Day celebrations.